North Carolina vs. TCU prediction, pick, odds, spread, where to watch live

 Bill Belichick opens his college football coaching career on Labor Day

-The Bill Belichick era at North Carolina kicks off Monday when the legendary former NFL coach makes his long-awaited debut on the college sidelines.
-Big 12 contender TCU visits in the final matchup of a loaded Week 1 slate, eager to spoil Belichick's start.
+The Bill Belichick tenure at North Carolina kicks off Monday night when the six-time Super Bowl winning former NFL coach makes his long-awaited debut on the college sidelines.
+Big 12 contender TCU visits in the final matchup of a loaded Week 1 schedule, eager to spoil Belichick's start.

 The Tar Heels return only a handful of contributors from last season, but Belichick inherits a program that has reached bowl eligibility in six straight years.
 His presence raises expectations for a program that has logged just one double-digit-win season in the 21st century.
 North Carolina now turns to an eight-time Super Bowl champion to lift its ceiling.